 Most of my days were spent painting elaborate stories, adventures, and experiences in my head.
 Creating landscapes and lyrical escapades in my mind became a favorite way to pass the time.
 At bedtime, I was never redirected or interrupted, so staying up late became the norm.
 I struggled to wake up in the morning, often arrived at school after the bell had rung, and carried home notes from my teacher.

 As the youngest child, I struggled to keep up with my siblings.
 My beautiful sister and athletic brothers always seemed to easily engage with one another.
-My attention was drawn inward, which became a large struggle as a school age child in my home .
+My attention was drawn inward, which became my largest struggle.
 Chores could not wait for the end of a daydream.
 Homework did not pause for my mind’s eye.
 Dinner did not get eaten while staring off into space.
 My parents wanted me to be present, and I did too…just not as bad.

 By the time adolescence arrived, I had mastered the art of paying attention.
 Academic and family constructs had made it my priority.
 I willed my mind to see the things around me.
 I widened my eyes and strained to hear every word spoken in conversation.
 Sunsets captured my eyes, music seized my ears, and relationships apprehended my heart.
 Paying attention to more things on the exterior and fewer on the interior became my new norm.
 Homework was easier, friendships lasted longer, and accolades from my parents overflowed.
 It felt good to get things done and meet everyone else’s standards in the process.